Table of Contents

 <iframe src="http://minichat.tigase.org/MesComp.firstname.lastname@example.org&name=YourName&domain=tigase.org" width="220px" height="250px" frameborder="0"></iframe>

-By adding a single bit of code: autologin=true the client automatically connects to the server and is ready for chatting without need to click on the title bar.
+Very similar to the first option.
+The only difference is that the client automatically connects to the server and is ready for chatting without need to click on the title bar.
+Include following code:

 <iframe src="http://minichat.tigase.org/MesComp.email@example.com&name=YourName&domain=tigase.org&autologin=true" width="220px" height="250px" frameborder="0"></iframe>